mendix/docs/content/en/docs/appstore/widgets/tooltip.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-Known issue: On Safari, the on-hover tooltip may not work properly when used on a disabled element.
+On Safari, the on-hover tooltip may not work properly when used on a disabled element.
+We are working to fix this issue.
 {{% /alert %}}